How Much Tax Do You Pay On 1099 Income?

 So, you’re your own boss.
 You get to make your own schedule, call your own shots, and determine what you’ll take on.
 Whether you call yourself a business owner, independent consultant, freelancer, or gig economy worker, you will probably receive a 1099 form.
 If you are thinking, "what is a 1099 form?" well, it just means that Uncle Sam classifies you as a self-employed worker.
-That means you’ll be responsible for figuring out how much tax you owe and making plans to pay your taxes.
+That means you’ll be responsible for figuring out how much tax do you pay on 1099 income.
+Yes, that means making plans to pay your taxes.
 Luckily, you’re here reading this so you’ll be ahead of the game and taxes won’t be a scary afterthought.

 Let’s get right down to it!
 How much tax do you pay on 1099 income and what that means for your wallet?